Wyntuition/jekyll-now/todo/microservices-cheat-sheet.md

 ## Pros

-* smaller, more productive teams
+* Smaller, more productive teams
-* reduced risk of change
+* Reduced risk of change
-* faster software delivery
+* Faster software delivery
-* lower risk to introduce new technologies
+* Lower risk to introduce new technologies
-* lower risks and costs of replacing systems
+* Lower risks and costs of replacing systems
-* reduced costs of migrating and operating in the cloud
+* Reduced costs of migrating and operating in the cloud

 ## Cons